LeeMorinUCF/QMB3311S22/demo_07_PP_Ch_09_Loops/README.md

 0.21
 ```

-Different coders will disagree on whether this good form
+Some coders disagree on whether this good form
 or simply showing off with *code golf* by minimizing lines of code.
 You might want to keep each assignment on one line,
 for the benefit of the reader.